Clivern/Gauntlet/README.md

   <li><a href="https://nickcraver.com/blog/2016/02/17/stack-overflow-the-architecture-2016-edition/">📋 Stack Overflow: The Architecture - 2016 Edition</a></li>
   <li><a href="https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8">📋 Modern Software Over-Engineering Mistakes</a></li>
   <li><a href="https://architecht.io/lessons-from-facebook-on-engineering-for-scale-f5716f0afc7a">📋 Automate and abstract: Lessons from Facebook on engineering for scale</a></li>
-  <li><a href="https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-on-ubuntu-16-04">How To Install Prometheus on Ubuntu 16.04.</a></li>
+  <li><a href="https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-on-ubuntu-16-04">📋 How To Install Prometheus on Ubuntu 16.04.</a></li>
 </ul>

 📹  Some Videos to Watch: